fbpx Skip to Content

 My Weight Loss Journey: So Very Blessed - The story of how I lost 100 pounds, kept it off, and fell madly in love with my life.

-It’s not like I was ever deprived.
+It’s not like I was ever deprived of food.

 My mother was (and still is) a fantastic cook.
 She always made a ton of flavorful, healthy, homemade meals, but I never appreciated them.